cesar-rgon/desktop-app-installer/README.md

 > 6. [Add new translation file](#6-add-new-translation-file)

 ```
-Valid for:   Ubuntu v14.04, Debian 7, Linux Mint 17 and LMDE (for all desktops o server).
+Valid for:   Ubuntu v16.04, Debian 8, Linux Mint 18 and LMDE (for all desktops or server).
              With some changes in config files, it can be 100% compatible with previous versions.
 Version:     1.3
-Last change: 15/07/2016 (dd/mm/yyyy)
+Last change: 07/28/2016 (mm/dd/yyyy)
 ```
-##### DONE
-> - [x] Added compatibility with Ubuntu 14.04 (unity/gnome/kde/xfce/lxde/server)
-> - [x] Added compatibility with Debian 7
-> - [x] Added compatibility with Linux Mint 17 (cinnamon/mate)
-> - [x] Added compatibility with LMDE (cinnamon/mate)
-> - [x] Created spanish translation of this document in LEEME.md file

-##### TODO
-> - [ ] Develop Github web page

----
 ### 1. Features
-* One main script that shows a menu of aplications wich can be selected for installation.
+* One main script that shows a menu of aplications which can be selected for installation.
 * Alternatively, there is one separate script for each application, so it can be installed by just executing the appropriate script.
-* Install official repository applications.
+* Install official and third-party repository applications.
+In the last case, first add the necessary repositories to the distro.
-* Add third-party repositories and install related applications when needed.
 * Download, extract and install non-repository applications through custom subscripts that extend the main script functionality.
 It includes several subscripts by default.
 * Set up applications after they are installed through custom subscripts.
-* Customize your own application list to install and third party repositories to add by just editing some config files (no need to edit main script at all for this purpose).
+* Customize your own application list to install and third-party repositories to add to your distro by just editing some config files (no need to edit main script at all for this purpose).
 * EULA support.
 Install applications automatically with no need of user interaction to accept legal terms of the application.
+Disabled by default.
 * The script runs with an interface adapted to the detected enviroment: Dialog for terminal.
 Zenity for desktop or terminal emulator.
 * Installation log file that shows installation steps and errors if they have occurred.
 * Multilingual support.
 Easy to add new translations.
 For the time being English and Spanish languages are included.
 The script detects system language and it use the appropiate translation.